apache/incubator-kie-kogito-examples/process-knative-quickstart-quarkus/README.md

   {"firstName":"Jan","lastName":"Kowalski","email":"jan.kowalski@example.com","nationality":"Polish","processed":true}
 ```

-There are bunch of extension attributes that starts with `kogito` to provide some context of the execution and the event producer.
+There are a bunch of extension attributes that starts with `kogito` to provide some context of the execution and the event producer.

 To take the other path of the process send this message to your application: